 The magic lies in the low Benefit in Kind (BiK) rate.
 BiK rates are a form of tax an employee has to pay for receiving a perk or benefit related to their employment.
 HMRC requires all cars on lease as an employee benefit, such as salary sacrifice, to pay a certain level of BiK tax.
 The vehicle’s CO2 emissions determine this rate: the higher the CO2 emissions, the higher the tax.
 With zero tailpipe emissions, electric cars have a substantially lower BiK rate than their petrol or diesel counterparts.

 On November 17th, the UK Government confirmed that the BiK rate for EVs will increase by just 1% each year from April 2025 until March 2028.
+Then, on October 30th 2024, they confirmed that the rate will increase by 2% from April 2028 until March 2030.
 This incredibly low rate has had a huge real-world impact: the monthly rate drivers pay for an EV through salary sacrifice is much lower than what they’d pay through a personal lease or an Internal Combustion Engine (ICE) car on salary sacrifice.

 Read more about how EV and ICE salary sacrifice leases compare